 The magic behind this recipe is the ingredients themselves.
 I use really good quality flour, sugar, and eggs, etc. It really does make a difference!
+Out of eggs?
+No problem.
+Try one of my Egg Substitutes for this recipe!
 In addition to the sugar cookie recipe, you will need cream cheese, confectioners’ sugar, and raspberry extract for the cream cheese center.

 How to Make Raspberry Cheesecake Chocolate Sugar Cookies